yeswanth49/pecup-dead/docs/data-fetching-guide.md

 WHERE r.year = 2 AND r.branch = 'CSE';
 ```

 This guide provides comprehensive examples for fetching data from your academic system.
-Adjust the branch codes, year formats, and field names based on your specific implementation details.
+Prefer the bulk endpoint for application flows; use SQL examples for admin/reporting or diagnostics.